grafana/agent/docs/sources/upgrade-guide/_index.md

 - `agent` is now `grafana-agent`.
 - `agentctl` is now `grafana-agentctl`.
 - `agent-operator` is now `grafana-agent-operator`.

+Additionally, all release Windows `.exe` files are now published as a zip archive.
+Previously, `grafana-agent-installer.exe` was unzipped.

 For the `grafana/agent` Docker container, the entrypoint is now `/bin/grafana-agent`.
 A symbolic link from `/bin/agent` to the new binary has